LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Copy/Paste**: Copy entire tables, single columns, rows, or cells into any flat file format.
 Paste data seamlessly back into Scriptable Sheets, simplifying complex data transfers across serialized fields.
 - **Serialization**: Visualize serializable classes, complex data, and serialized property types within a multi-column view.
 - **Complex Data**: Handles complex Objects with inherited, nested, and generic fields.
+- **Managed References**: Edit serialize reference fields with a per-row type dropdown and a column for every concrete subtype's fields.
 - **Object References**: Supports Unity Object types such as AudioClips, Materials, Prefabs, ScriptableObjects, and more!
-- **Collections**: Basic support for serializable arrays and lists (not recommended for very large or deeply nested collections).
+- **Collections**: View and edit serializable arrays and lists in the grid, or flip a single array or list into its own Table (not recommended for very large or deeply nested collections).
 - **Read-only fields**: View Asset Paths, GUIDs, and read-only fields for any Unity Object.
 - **Sub Assets**: Manage and filter Sub Assets for ScriptableObject types.
 - **Addressable Assets**: Compatible with Addressable Asset References and their Sub Assets.